 Information is important if you are about to rent an apartment.
 Whatever the situation you are facing, you should always be aware of your rights and the impact of Covid-19 on rental prices in NYC.
 With the right details and knowledge, you will be armed against loss and injustice.
 You will be confident, be mindful of your interests, and achieve the most out of any given circumstance.
 This is why you – as a tenant should be aware of the rights you have, which are so essential but not implied and followed.

 The following rights will help and guide you every time a controversial situation with your landlord occurs.

-A tenant has the right to live in a well-functioning house and not slum housing which lacks sanitation services, clean water supply, electricity supply, and other essential services.
-If your space is in anyway inhabitable, you must inform your landlord as a verbal complaint first.
+A tenant has the right to live in a well-functioning house and not slum housing that lacks sanitation services, clean water supply, electricity supply, and other essential services.
+If your space is in any way inhabitable, you must inform your landlord as a verbal complaint first.

 If your rental space is inhabitable, the landlord must repair and fix things immediately.
 They shouldn’t be collecting rent during that time, technically.
 This does not mean that you quit paying rent.
 You must pay rent on time and remind them about the invoices in case you paid for any service.

 The landlord might give you a discount on the next cycle of rent.
 All in all, you have every right to receive a timely response to your complaint.
 The landlord must act on your claims as soon as possible, as long as the wreck is not your fault.
 A dysfunctional house is the responsibility of the landlord.